College Trip @ SIPI and Job Corps

 The seniors’ answer?
 Navajo Taco.

-The school’s first graduating batch of 2022 pulled off a successful fundraiser on (date).
-The Navajo Taco sale was sponsored by (who) which aimed to raise money to pay for the hosting of the school’s first ever High School Graduation ceremony as well as to pay for supplies or activities that cannot be paid for by our school’s operational budget or grants.
+The school’s first graduating batch of 2022 pulled off a successful fundraiser on November 10, 2021.
+The Navajo Taco sale was sponsored by Ms. Tyla Kanteena which aimed to raise money to pay for the hosting of the school’s first ever High School Graduation ceremony as well as to pay for supplies or activities that cannot be paid for by our school’s operational budget or grants.

-The said activity was able to generate (how much amount).
-Initially, the seniors aimed to raise (describe amount).
+The said activity was able to generate $1,000.
+This means the seniors achieved their initial target.